 that we do not have listed here please let us know.

-YOUR CERTIFICATE: Place your govt. issued medals first,
+YOUR CERTIFICATE: We place your govt. issued medals first,

-and then add commemoratives, or you can order a certificate
+and then we add the commemoratives, or you can order a

-for every medal, but not every ribbon has a medal to go
+a ribbon for every medal, but not every ribbon has a medal

 a list of all of your medals, ribbons and badges, including

-any commemoratives you would like, then click on the order
+any commemoratives you would like, then follow the instructions